Back to Podcast

 Harry Hunsicker:

 Hello, Henry.
 Thank you for having me.
-Henry Harrison and Harry Hunsicker meet on Zoom.
 I’m happy to be here.

-It might be your second nonprofit.
-I don’t know how profitable writing is, but it pays a little bit.
-I have a good time doing it.
+It might be my second nonprofit—I don’t know how profitable writing is—but it pays a little bit, and I have a good time doing it.

 Henry Harrison: